CarolineVooTK/FoodOrderingWebsite/README.md

 | Yuchen Cai (Cynthia)   | -      |  - |

 ## General info
-In this Project, we are creating an web-based application for a food truck franchise 'Snacks in a Van'.
+In this Project, we are creating an web-based application for a food van franchise 'Snacks in a Van'.

 ## Technologies
 Project is created with: